- Crates are an important puppy housetraining tool that can make your life easier.

 Learning how to potty train puppies at the right time and place is one of the most important first steps you can take for a long, happy life together.
 House soiling is among the top reasons why dogs lose their homes or end up in shelters.
 Few people are willing to put up with a dog who destroys rugs and flooring, or who leaves a stinky mess that you have to clean after a hard day at work.

 That’s why it’s so important to make sure that you do some research in advance on how to house train a dog, decide what will work best for your situation, and make a plan.

-There are three tried-and-true methods for training your puppy, says Mary Burch, Ph.D., director of the AKC’s Canine Good Citizen and S.T.A.R.
+There are tried-and-true methods for training your puppy, says Mary Burch, Ph.D., director of the AKC’s Canine Good Citizen and S.T.A.R.
 Puppy programs.
 These include:

 Also, frequent walks outside help.

 Dr. Burch says that there are pros and cons to each, but they all can be successful if you follow a few basic tips, including: